rudra398/digital-literacy-project/README.md

 One thing I found difficult during this project was arranging all the information properly without making the slide look crowded.
 It was challenging to balance text and design so that everything looks clean and organized.
 Overall, this project helped me learn both digital skills and the importance of presenting information clearly.

+🌟 Project Report Task 2

+In my learning journey, I have used platforms like *Kaggle*, *LinkedIn*, and *GitHub* to improve my skills and knowledge.
+Kaggle helps me practice data analysis and machine learning using real-world datasets.
+It also allows me to learn new techniques from experts.

+LinkedIn is useful for building my professional network 🤝.
+I can connect with people, share my achievements, and learn about new opportunities.
+GitHub helps me store my projects 💻, track my progress, and show my work to others.
+It also improves my coding and collaboration skills.

+I chose these platforms because they help me learn beyond books 📚 and gain practical experience.
+Over the next 4 years, I plan to participate more in Kaggle competitions 🏆, grow my network on LinkedIn, and upload more projects on GitHub.

+My goal is to build a strong profile and become ready for a successful career in the tech field 🚀.

 NAME- RUDRA PRATAP SINGH
 BRANCH- CYBER SECURITY AND DIGITAL FORENSICS